-FAQ about Guide Dogs in Tasmania
+FAQs about Guide Dogs in Tasmania

 There’s a lot to know about the journey from pup to professional.
 Taking a look at our FAQ will be a great starting point for a school project, a potential Puppy Raiser, a possible supporter, a potential Guide Dog or Companion Dog user, or even just for general knowledge.

-The very first thing to know is this: Guide Dogs Tasmania is the ONLY organisation that raises and trains Guide Dogs in Tasmania.
+The very first thing to know is this: Guide Dogs Tasmania is the only organisation that raises and trains Guide Dogs in Tasmania.

 People often ask us why it costs so much money to train our dogs.
 The video below provides a unique insight into what goes into breeding, raising, training and placing dogs that change lives.